 Long story short, there continues to be a lot of tension between what’s happening federally and what’s happening locally.
-We do our best to track significant local drone regulations, like what happened in the city of Orlando, Florida, or how if you’re flying in the state of North Carolina, you need to pass a separate NCDOT test and submit your information to the state prior to conducting commercial drone operations.
+We do our best to track significant local drone regulations, like how if you’re flying in the state of North Carolina, you need to pass a separate NCDOT test and submit your information to the state prior to conducting commercial drone operations.
 When in doubt, Google can be your friend.
 And so can connecting with other local pilots in your area to get a few opinions.

 At the end of the day, and sorry to get on my soapbox here for a second, but use good judgment and handle regulatory issues, particularly at the local level, with as much grace and professionalism as possible.
 As a remote-pilot-in-command, you’re an advocate for all other drone pilots and the future of this industry.
 Just be mindful and respectful and do the best you can out there.

 What’s my flight perimeter / operating area?